Explore health content from A to Z.

-Use simple relaxation techniques—breathing deeply, relaxing your muscles and using visual images.
+Use simple relaxation techniques like breathing deeply, relaxing your muscles and using visual images.

 Try progressive relaxation.
 Tense your toes slowly as you breathe in, then relax your toes as you let go of the tension and exhale.
 Work your way up the body, tensing and relaxing other muscles.

-Exercise for 30 minutes at least three to four times a week.
+Exercise for 30 minutes at least 3 to 4 times a week.
 Any aerobic exercise slows your heart rate and releases painkilling chemicals in the brain.

 Avoid foods associated with the onset of your headaches.